mkijowski/ceg3400/10-networking-tools/README.md

 * has many *filter* options to only capture desired traffic (or `!` ignore unwanted traffic)
 * typically installed everywhere
 * underpinning of graphical program Wireshark (uses same filters!)

 ---

+# `Scapy` (later)

+* `scapy` captures, crafts, manipulates, sends, and recieves packets via python
+  * very advanced, but you need to understand what a packet "looks" like

+---